 Teeth Cleaning causes ‘gaps’ between the teeth

 Scaling or teeth cleaning procedures are meant to remove the plaque and tartar build-up between your teeth to prevent any gum diseases like gingivitis and periodontitis.
-If you haven’t had a cleaning done in a while, your plaque may have mineralised or hardened into yellowish-white calculus.
+If you haven’t had a cleaning done in a while, your plaque may have mineralized or hardened into yellowish-white calculus.
 When plaque or calculus is removed, the space where it used to be may seem like new ‘gaps’.
 Rest assured, your dentist is definitely not trying to alter the anatomy of your mouth!

 Sensitivity after scaling